How to measure finger and hand range of motion

 6. Read and record.
 Read the angle at end range and note the digit, joint, and side (L/R).

-MCP, DIP, thumb, and Total Active Motion (TAM)
+Total Active Motion (TAM)

 Getting a reliable measurement